History of Suresnes: Domaine de Suresnes

 To avoid the Seine overflowing its banks and the marshy odors of the river, the center of Suresnes would have been located on a small plateau formed by the river's ancient alluvial deposits, on land corresponding to today's Scheurer-Kestner Alley, bounded by rue Émile-Zola, rue du Puits-d'Amour, rue de la Huchette and rue Étienne-Dolet.
 The chapel, then the village church, certainly stood on this site, surrounded by simple houses.
 In the 12th century, the abbots would also have erected buildings on the banks of the Seine to collect tithes, house the mayor and his staff, and supervise the management of the estate.
 The seigniorial house was located not far from the current bridge, on the eastern side.
-With a slow-growing population of just a few hundred, Suresnes was also home to many craftsmen.
+With a slow-growing population of just a few hundred, Suresnes was also home to many artisans.
 The later development of Suresnes took place along a north-south axis parallel to the Seine: rue d'en Haut (now rue Émile-Zola and rue de Verdun, leading to Courbevoie and on to Paris) and rue d'en Bas (now rue de Saint-Cloud, rue des Bourets and rue Ledru-Rollin, which led to Puteaux to the north and Saint-Cloud to the south), as well as various paths, some of which have been preserved in contemporary roads.
 The marshy lands along the Seine were then drained once and for all, and the clearing of the land around Suresnes was also completed.
 In addition to vines, Suresnois winegrowers also raise poultry, cattle, and pigs.